 - Discover fact checking techniques.

-- Write headlines, photo captions and social media teasers.
+- Explore techniques and guidelines for headlines, photo captions and social media teasers.

-- Develop a working knowledge of the AP Stylebook.
+- Demonstrate working knowledge of the AP Stylebook.

 Note regarding Working With Words: A Handbook for Media Writers and Editors textbook: